willi-esti/dashboard_logs/README.md

   - `--uninstall`: Uninstall the server dashboard.
   - `--add-sudo-rules`: Adds sudo rules for specified services in the variable SERVICE of your .env.
 (File with all the rules: /etc/sudoers.d/www-data-restart)
   - `--remove-sudo-rules`: Removes sudo rules for specified services.
+  - `--selinux`: Enable SELinux mode.
+When SELinux is on, a cron job will be set up in the install script to manage the restart and stop of services.
+Which delay the restarts by a few seconds to 1 minute.

 4. Make sure the WebSocket server daemon:
   ```sh